Operational risk intelligence maps external disruption signals to company-specific operational exposure and response decisions.

 Generic news tells you what happened.
-Caracal maps the event to your suppliers, ports, routes, factories, warehouses, and customers so your team can see operational exposure and next actions.
+Caracal maps the event to company-specific operational exposure so your team can see what may be affected and what to do next.

 A pilot can start with a lightweight supplier, site, port, lane, or customer list.
 CSV or spreadsheet data is enough for an initial footprint map.